mobilefirstdev/gv-angular-challenge/README.md

 ### Final Submission

-- When you are ready, commit your changes to your 'GV-1' branch.
+- When you are ready, commit any final changes to your 'GV-1' branch.
 - Submit a pull request with your changes to 'main' in the github repository.
 - The PR should contain the following
   - Brief summary of the changes
   - A screenshot of the original app
   - A screen recording of the completed app (showing the style changes to the table, as well as performing a search and filter, opening the modal if   completeted)
-- Send a link of the PR to andrew@grasslandventures.ca with any feedback and notes about hurdles or issues experienced.
+- Send a link to the PR to andrew@grasslandventures.ca with any feedback and notes about hurdles or issues experienced.

 ### Helpful Resources